 That professor that we talked about earlier, Steven Krashen, published an article many years ago in the Journal of Reading.
 I found this article recently and I was so excited when I read it!
 It’s about English students like you who improved ALL their English skills by reading a children’s book series called Sweet Valley Kids.
 (These books are no longer in print, but I recommend others below).

 Here’s what happened: There were four women living in the U.S. and learning English as a second language.
 They were asked to participate in a reading program.
 Their teacher gave them books to read from a series called Sweet Valley Kids.

 The women loved these books!
-These were short books, less than 100 pages, and they were easy to read.
-They were able to read many of the books in a short amount of time.
+These were short books with less than 100 pages, and they were easy to read.
+The women were able to read many of the books in a short amount of time.
 The more books they read, the more their English skills improved.
 They found that after reading several of the books in the series, it was easier to understand things on TV and easier to have conversations with native speakers!

 You can read the entire article here: Acquisition of vocabulary from the Sweet Valley Kids series: Adult ESL acquisition

 Sweet Valley Kids, the children’s book series that the women read, is not available anymore.
 However, I found 4 children’s book series that I think are interesting.
 There are several places where you can find these English books:

 - thrift stores (Salvation Army, Goodwill, Value Village, etc.)

 - the English section of libraries (in major cities)